Exped MegaMat Duo 10

 See the Exped MegaMat Duo 10

-Sitting at the top of the premium camping pad market is Exped’s MegaMat Duo 10.
+Sitting towards the top of the premium camping mattress market is Exped’s MegaMat Duo 10.
 This double-wide, luxurious pad easily sleeps two, and its generous cushioning and high R-value make it a great companion for year-round adventures.
-After spending many nights on the MegaMat Duo, I’ve come away with high praise: it’s incredibly plush and comfortable, is made with high-quality materials that can withstand outdoor use and abuse, and its self-inflating design is very user-friendly.
-Below we break down the MegaMat Duo 10’s sleeping comfort, warmth and insulation, durability and build quality, weight and packed size, inflation and deflation, and more.
-To see how it stacks up, see our article on the best camping mattresses and pads.
+After spending many nights on the MegaMat Duo, we’ve come away with high praise: It’s incredibly plush and comfortable, is made with high-quality materials that can withstand outdoor use and abuse, and its self-inflating design is very user-friendly.
+Below we break down our experiences with the MegaMat Duo 10.
+To see how it stacks up to the competition, see our article on the best camping mattresses.

 The Exped MegaMat Duo was similarly comfortable with two campers involved.
 The generous 52-inch width and vertical side walls proved to be more than enough for my wife and me to sleep without encroaching on each other’s space.
 My only complaint is that it was easy to feel her roll over and move during the night, but that problem is still far worse on a standard air mattress.
 Put simply, the MegaMat Duo unquestionably is a luxurious place to be.

 Packing high-end, open-cell foam, the MegaMat Duo is about as warm as it gets for a self-inflating mat.
 To preface, a mattress’ ability to insulate you from the ground is measured in R-value, and a higher number indicates more warmth and better protection.
-In this case, the MegaMat Duo has an R-value of 9.5, which is at the very high end of the spectrum.
+In this case, the MegaMat Duo has an R-value of 8.1, which is at the very high end of the spectrum.
 It easily beats competitors like the Sea to Summit Comfort Deluxe S.I.
-Double (R-value 5.2) and REI’s Camp Dreamer Double (5.5).
-Therm-a-Rest’s MondoKing 3D is a standout with an R-value of 11.5, although it doesn’t come in a double option.
-Having tested the MegaMat Duo 10 down into the low 40s Fahrenheit, I can confidently say that it’s a great companion for all seasons.
+Double (R-value 6.5) and REI’s Camp Dreamer Double (6.6).
+One of the few models with a higher R-value is Exped's own MegaMat Max 15 at 10.6.
+Having tested the standard MegaMat Duo 10 down into the mid 30s Fahrenheit, I can confidently say that it’s a great companion for all seasons.

-Priced at $389, the Exped MegaMat is undeniably expensive but has been built to last.
+Priced at $380 for the Long Wide Double version, the Exped MegaMat is undeniably expensive but has been built to last.
 The pad’s top is made with 50-denier (D) polyester which is soft to the touch yet reasonably tough.
 In fact, it’s no worse for wear after fending off my 50-pound Labrador's sharp nails.
 Similarly, the 75D polyester bottom is confidence-inspiring even on rocky terrain (although it's always best to use the pad inside a tent or on top of a less abrasive surface).
 Finally, the pad’s sealed seams are free from defects and irregularities, and the valves still look and function like new with no leaking.

 Deflating the MegaMat Duo 10 is also fairly intuitive, although it does require some patience.
 After opening the one-way deflation valve, I found the best way to start the process was to lie on the pad until air stopped flowing out.
 Next, I rolled the mat from the foot toward the head area two times, which removed most of the remaining air.
 And finally, I folded the Exped in half and rolled it for a third time, eventually stuffing it into its included carrying sack.
 All told, the process took about five minutes from start to finish, which in my opinion is a worthwhile tradeoff for the incredible comfort and warmth you get.

-For this review, I tested the MegaMat Duo 10 LW+, which is Exped’s largest model that measures 77.6 inches long, 52 inches wide, and 3.9 inches thick.
-It easily and comfortably sleeps two average-sized adults and fits in most large car-camping tents.
-In addition, Exped offers the Duo 10 M, which is also 3.9 inches thick but comes in at a smaller 72 inches long and 40.9 inches wide.
-At $369, the “M” is $20 cheaper than the larger pad I tested, but the smaller footprint will likely be tight for two people.
-Rounding out the MegaMat lineup are three one-person models of varying lengths and widths (M, MW, and LW).
+For this review, I tested the Long Wide Double (LW+) version of the MegaMat Duo 10, which is Exped’s second-largest model that measures 77.6 inches long, 52 inches wide, and 3.9 inches thick.
+It easily and comfortably sleeps two average-sized adults and fits in most large car-camping tents, although those who really like to sprawl out may want to consider the even more generous Queen variation ($449 and 79.9 x 59.8 x 3.9 in.).
+Finally, there’s a smaller Medium Double version that’s a little cheaper at $330 and measures 72 inches long and 40.9 inches wide with the same 3.9-inch thickness.
+Rounding out the MegaMat 10 lineup are three one-person models of varying lengths and widths (MW, LW, and LWX).
 They feature the same comfortable build, burly construction, and easy-to-use design as the Duo, but in a more compact package for those who prefer a solo mat.

-- Large, comfortable, and warm—the perfect combination for a great night’s sleep.
+- Large, comfortable, and warm—the ideal combination for a great night’s sleep.

 - Heavy-duty materials and high-quality construction should hold up to years of use and abuse.